Local connectivity of Julia sets of some rational maps with Siegel disks: Introduction

-We would like to point out that the contraction property of the composition of a certain sequence of inverse branches near boundaries of bounded type Siegel disks was previously obtained by using complex a prior bounds, see \cite{Yam99} for the case of a single critical point, and \cite{ESY22} for the case of multiple critical points (see also \cite{Yam19}).
-Our Main Lemma asserts that such contraction holds for all the pull back sequences and moreover, the contraction is actually ``uniform'', that is, for given $V_0$, it depends only on the length of the pull back sequence, but not on the choice of the inverse branch for each pull back.
-Such uniform contraction is essential for the mating Siegel polynomials as well as the local connectivity of the Julia sets with Siegel disks.
-In the celebrated work of Yampolsky-Zakeri on the mating of quadratic Siegel disks, such uniform contraction property is obtained by using complex a prior bounds together with certain puzzle structure, see \cite{YZ01}, and see \cite{Yan15} for a similar situation.
-The Main Lemma does not assume the existence of any puzzle structure which may not exist in general.
+The condition $\dist_{\EC}(\MP(f)\setminus\partial{\Delta},\partial{\Delta})>0$ in the Main Lemma is regarded as automatically satisfied if $\MP(f)\setminus\partial{\Delta}=\emptyset$.
+The Main Lemma asserts that a contraction property of the composition of inverse branches near boundaries of bounded type Siegel disks holds for all pullback sequences and moreover, the contraction is ``uniform''.
+That is, for given $V_0$, the contraction depends only on the length of the pullback sequence, but not on the choice of the inverse branch for each pullback.
+Such a contraction property may also be obtained by using complex a prior bounds of multi-critical analytic circle maps \cite{ESY22} (see \cite{Yam99} for the case of unicritical and also \cite{Yam19}).

+The uniform contraction in the Main Lemma is essential for mating Siegel polynomials as well as the proof of local connectivity of the Julia sets with Siegel disks.
+In the celebrated work of Yampolsky-Zakeri \cite{YZ01} on the mating of quadratic Siegel disks, such uniform contraction property is obtained by using complex a prior bounds together with certain puzzle structure.
+See \cite{BV06} and \cite{Yan15} for a similar situation.
+The Main Lemma does not assume the existence of any puzzle structure which may not exist for general rational maps.
+Besides the applications of the Main Lemma in rational dynamics, a similar result as the Main Lemma can be used to prove the local connectivity of the Julia sets of transcendental entire functions with bounded type Siegel disks, where the puzzles are definitely not available (This will appear in a forthcoming paper, see \cite{WYZZ21} for partial results).